saturn-lab/audioNet/readme.md

 * extract the zip file into `ffmpeg` folder, __so that there exists `ffmpeg/bin/ffmeg.exe`__.

 ## Step 1.2 Get SOX
-* Download sox from SOund eXchange, you should get a zip file.
+* Download sox from [SOund eXchange](https://sourceforge.net/projects/sox/files/sox/14.4.2/), you should get a zip file.
-* extract zip file into the sox folder. so that there exists sox/sox.exe.
+* extract zip file into the sox folder. so that there exists `sox/sox.exe`.

 ## Step 1.3 Data preparation
 Convert recorded audio files to *.wav files

-`$ python ./convert_file.py  ../../data`
+`$ python ./convert_file.py  <Data Folder>`

+The `Data Folder` should contains many subfolders where your audios files reside.
+Typically, one of your audio file could be `<Data Folder>/group1/0001.mp3`.

+The results of conversion are within `./data/train/`.
+Your should manually move some of them to `./data/test` to accomplish `training-validation` separation.
+The fraction of moved files depends on yourself.

 ## Step 1.4 Install Grpc
 The data augmentation server is implemented by grpc.